 What Makes Police Think a Driver is Drunk

 Generally speaking, an officer testifying in a DUI trial will usually discuss a driver’s speed, ability to stay within the lanes of the road, violations of traffic laws and other indicators that the operator of the vehicle was not safely driving.
-While these sound damaging to your case -especially when taken altogether, good DUI attorneys in Vista can argue all of these points to show that you were driving quite reasonably in a particular set of circumstances.
+While these sound damaging to your case -especially when taken altogether, good attorneys can argue all of these points to show that you were driving quite reasonably in a particular set of circumstances.

 Driving the Wrong Speed